 Building a custom home is a HUGE investment in both time and money.
 Obviously you want to get it right … the first time!
 By definition, a custom home has never before been built so you can’t be certain of how it will look when completed.
 One way to make sure the final product looks exactly as you want is to do a 3D home elevation rendering.

-A rendering provides a realistic view of how the home will look upon completion.
+Rendering provides a realistic view of how the home will look upon completion.
 The front of your home is everyone’s first impression … and I know you want to make a great first impression!

 You can also do 3D interior renderings in order to virtually walk through your home before it is built.
 I opted against the interior renderings, but I did do an exterior rendering.

 I went through a series of emails and revisions over many weeks to get my house just the way I wanted it.
 It was worth EVERY penny and EVERY minute!

 This is exactly what our house would look like today if I hadn’t taken the time to go through the rendering revision process.
 This is what our front elevation looked like on paper but I just couldn’t visualize it until I saw it in virtual reality.

 The roof is pointy and awkward in places.
 Those little round windows … what was I thinking?!
 I was on the fence with the arched windows at this point in the design process.
 I also felt there was no dimension in the stair window area (the large windows directly to the right of the porch).

 I added design interest with the board and batten in some peaks.
-I also added stone on the bottom of the stair window area and on the garage wall (left side of house).
-This elevation still wasn’t working for me.
+I also added stone on the bottom of the stair window area and on the garage wall (left side of the house).

 We are getting closer!
 I added more dimension to the stair windows by pulling the top section out and adding corbels underneath.